 – We write from left to right.

 – For every word that we speak, we write a word.
-The written word never changes and says the same thing each time we read it.
+The written word never changes and stays the same thing each time we read it.

-– We can put our thoughts and ideas into sentences.
-A sentence begins with a capital letter and ends with a full stop.
+– A sentence begins with a capital letter and ends with a full stop.

 – We first say what we are going to write (plan our writing) before we begin writing.